 In 2008, the North Pacific Fishery Management Council (NPFMC) adopted an alternative to set aggregate overfishing levels (OFLs) and acceptable biological catch (ABC) for the Other Species complex in the GOA (squids, sharks, sculpins, and octopus).
-As a result, this is the first squid stock assessment and fishery evaluation (SAFE) report that will be used to recommend harvest levels.
+OFL and ABC are now calculated separately for each species group and combined to create the aggregate Other Species specifications.
+Although a full assessment was performed in 2008 in conjunction with that change, another full assessment was repeated for 2009 because new survey data are available.

-Summary of Major Changes
+Summary of Changes